trpakov/DecisionTree/README.md

 # DecisionTree

-DecisionTree is a variat of C4.5 decision tree algorithm implemented in Python.
+DecisionTree is a variant of C4.5 decision tree algorithm implemented in Python.
 Developed as an assignment in Applied Artificial Intelligence course.

 ## Features